Megan-0401/Japanese-Dictionary-Api-App/README.md

 Otherwise, checks the given password with the password in the database, and returns a 400 (bad request) status if they do not match.

 Otherwise, returns a 200 (OK) status and the user (id and username only).

+---

+### Bookmark Endpoints

+    GET api/bookmarks/{user_id}

+Returns all words that are bookmarked by a user.

+    POST api/bookmarks/add/{user_id},{word_id}

+Inserts a new bookmark containing the user id and word id into the database.
+Returns the new bookmark and a 201 (created) status.

+    DELETE api/bookmarks/remove/{user_id},{word_id}

+Deletes a bookmark that matches the user id and word id.
+Returns the deleted bookmark and a 200 (OK) status.